vadimsteckler1/coins-docs.github.io/docs/rest-api.md

 | limit      | LONG   | NO        | Default:1000, Max:1000                                       |
 | recvWindow | LONG   | NO        |                                                              |
 | timestamp  | LONG   | YES       |                                                              |

-* `network` may not be in the response for old withdraw.

 * Please notice the default `startTime` and `endTime` to make sure that time interval is within 0-90 days.